 Show your best side

 Confidence is key.
-Remember the basics: eye contact, good handshake, smile.
+Remember the basics: eye contact, perhaps an elbow bump, and smile.
 Sounds obvious, but it’s easy to fumble the simplest rules of etiquette when you’re nervous.
 “Most people fail to control their state of mind which elevates interview anxiety,” says Joyi.
 “HR and line managers look for someone they can relate to and work well with, as well as the rest of the team and external clients,” adds Ockhuis.
 “If you’re confident, then we can assume you know what you’re doing or talking about.”